OrdnanceSurvey/OS-OpenMap-Local-stylesheets/ESRI Shapfile stylesheets/QGIS stylesheets (QML)/Backdrop style/README.md

 # OS OpenMap - Local Backdrop style

-These are QML files for OS OpenMap - Local in ESRI Shapefile format for use in ESRI QGIS.
+These are QML files for OS OpenMap - Local in ESRI Shapefile format for use in QGIS.

 *They have been designed to work with the data as it is supplied.*